Community

 Our cash income is supplemented by subsistence activities and trapping.

-We have two general stores, Alaska Commercial Co. and Yukon Traders.
+We have one general store, Alaska Commercial Co.

 A new regional Post Office was recently completed.